STATE OF KANSAS BOARD OF TAX APPEALS

 - Copies of public records maintained solely on microfilm (per page): $0.75

-(cost is based on actual cost to the Court to make copies from microfilm)
+(cost is based on actual cost to the Board to make copies from microfilm)

-The Court of Tax Appeals does not prepare transcripts.
-Contact the court reporting service assigned to the proceeding to have a transcript prepared or a copy of a transcript made.
-Any fees for such services will be assessed directly by the court reporting service.
+The Board of Tax Appeals does not prepare transcripts.
+Contact the Board reporting service assigned to the proceeding to have a transcript prepared or a copy of a transcript made.
+Any fees for such services will be assessed directly by the Board reporting service.

 In all cases, the actual cost of postage or shipping will be charged.